 Most puppies sold after eight weeks fall into a healthy weight range.
 As a very rough guide, many Labrador puppies will weigh around a kilo for every week of their lives.
-So you would expect a ten week puppy to weigh something in the region of ten kilos or around twenty-two pounds.
+So you would expect a ten week puppy to weigh around ten kilos or twenty-two pounds.

 A twenty percent variation around this would be fairly normal.
 If your puppy falls outside this variation he may still be perfectly healthy, but a veterinary checkup will put your mind at rest.

-You may also need to weigh your dog to give an accurate dose of drugs if he needs medical treatment.
+Your veterinarian may also need to weigh your dog to give an accurate dose of drugs if he needs medical treatment.

 How to weigh a dog

-Larger dogs will need to be weighed on purpose built scales, most vet surgeries have one in the waiting room, and some pet stores have them too.
+Larger dogs will need to be weighed on purpose built scales.
+Most vet surgeries have one in the waiting room, and some pet stores have them too.

-You may find that some other dog owners will tell you your nice slim Labrador is actually too thin.
-This happens a lot, largely because people are simply getting used to so many dogs being fat, including some of those receiving the highest accolades in our show rings.
+Some other dog owners will tell you your slim Labrador is too thin.
+This is because people are getting used to so many dogs being overweight, including some of those receiving the highest accolades in our show rings.
 If you are worried, check with your vet, but the chances are your dog is healthy, and it is really their dog who is overweight.

 Pippa Mattinson is the best selling author of The Happy Puppy Handbook, the Labrador Handbook, Choosing The Perfect Puppy, and Total Recall.